Thraka/thraka.github.io/source/docs/getting-started-sadconsole-core-standard.md

 ## Create the game

 The preceding command added a reference to SadConsole, but we need to recode the startup of your game to launch SadConsole instead of MonoGame.

+The MonoGame template adds a `Game1.cs` file, this is not needed as we'll be recoding how the game starts up.
+You can delete this file with either the following shell command: `del Game1.cs` or `rm Game1.cs`.
-Use your favorite editor and change the `Program.cs` file.

-First, change the `using` directives at the top of the file to the following:
+Next, use your favorite editor and edit the `Program.cs` file.
+Change the `using` directives at the top of the file to the following:

 ```csharp
 using System;